Reality Check!

 Somehow, I think I blinked and summer slipped right past me.
 Between family gatherings, gallery events, prepping for shows, framing pieces, and digitizing artwork, the season flew by in a blur.
 Now, here I am, standing at autumn’s doorstep with a summer to-do list still waiting for attention.

 To top it off, our August newsletter went out late — not because it wasn’t ready (it was polished and sitting pretty on the first), but because I got distracted and never hit the “send” button.
 That’s when I knew it was time to refocus, clear out the clutter that doesn’t really add joy, and start shifting gears toward the holidays.
+By the way . . . it just happened again with this September newsletter.

 Wait… the holidays?
 Already?